Google-Developer-Student-Club-RAIT/HACKTOBERFEST/README.md

 # HACKTOBERFEST
-The following is a list of repositories appropriate for hactoberfest submissions.
-These are maintained by active maintainers and moderators from MLSC BSIOTR and GDC JSCOE.
-We're eagerly awaiting your pull requests.
+Please pull requests to the following repositories during hactoberfest.
+These repositories are administered by GDSC RAIT active maintainers and moderators.
+We're excited to see your contributions!